-- Oh Crap!: The Doctor, upon realising that Auton!Mickey's head is melting, which will stop him from tracing the signal back to the Nestene Consciousness.
+- The Doctor, upon realising that Auton!Mickey's head is melting, which will stop him from tracing the signal back to the Nestene Consciousness.

 - Poster-Gallery Bedroom: We only get a couple of quick glimpses, but Rose's bedroom is very pink indeed.

 - Put on a Bus: Rose's mother and boyfriend are simply left behind in 21st century London, with the Doctor's assurance that she can return to them mere minutes after she left if she wants to.
-It doesn't actually work out that way in the future episode, but on paper it's a perfectly plausible promise to make.
+It doesn't actually work out that way in future episodes, but on paper it's a perfectly plausible promise to make.

 - Self-Deprecation: Nine pauses to crack a joke about his prominent ears when he looks at himself in the mirror, after entering Rose's flat.

 - Shaped Like Itself:The Doctor: So it needs a transmitter to boost the signal.